-rtificate Import Wizard 8
+rtificate Import Wizard ×

 Certificate Store

-Certificate stores are system are as where certificates are kept.
+Certificate stores are system areas where certificates are kept.

-Windows can automatically select the certificate. t a certificate store, or you can specify a location for
+Windows can automat the certificate. tically select a certificate store, or you can specify a location for

-O Automatically select the ce rtificate store based on the type of certificate
+O Automatically set and the set of the se elect the certificate store based on the type of certificate

-Place all certificates in the following store
+Place all certific ates in the following store

-Certificate store:
+Certificate stor e:

 Browse

+and the second to show

-Learn more about certificate stores
+Learn more about certifica te stores

-< Back Next > Cancel
+<back next=""> Cancel</back>